MarketDataApp/documentation/accounts-billing/brokerage-connections.md

 :::info

-Broker connections are not yet implemented, but are coming soon.
+Brokerage connections are not yet implemented, but are coming soon.

 :::